Blog > Articles

 Let Form Health help you reach your weight loss goals

 Losing weight can be challenging for many different reasons, but Form Health is here to help.
 At Form Health , you are paired with a medical doctor who is board-certified in Obesity Medicine and a Registered Dietitian who utilize their expertise in weight management to develop a personalized weight loss plan tailored to your needs.
-They address nutrition, physical activity, and mindset shifts to help you be successful, and, if appropriate, may prescribe FDA-approved weight loss medications.
+They address behavioral support, nutrition, physical activity, to help you be successful, and, if appropriate, may prescribe FDA-approved weight loss medications.

 Form Health is here to help you successfully achieve your weight loss and health goals.
 Visit Form Health online for more information on weight loss medications.
 Ready to get started?
 Take our quiz to see if Form Health is right for you.